-Feedback about food and menus can be raised at the food focus meeting.
+Feedback regarding food and menus can be raised at the food focus meeting.
 Please speak to a member of staff if you would like to contribute.
-These meetings are held every three months.
+These will be held monthly.

-Belongings
+Belongings/banking

 We make every effort to make sure you are kept safe and well whilst on the unit.
 This means certain items may have to be taken aside and stored appropriately.